LAST UPDATED: November 8, 2024

-The Hawaiian Islands are a truly magical place with their own unique culture and traditions – attracting snowbirds for decades.
+The Hawaiian Islands are a truly magical place with their own unique culture and traditions – attracting snowbirds for decades now.
 They also enjoy some of the best weather on earth, virtually the same year-round with warm breezes, lots of sunshine, clear skies – oh, and rainbows!

 With all the talk these days about over-tourism and concern over the environment, the Hawai'i Tourism Authority is encouraging visitors to experience Hawai'i in a more respectful and responsible way - for the sake of the ʻāina (land), its people, and wildlife.
 It also allows visitors to have a more enriching and spiritual experience while they are there.